Cobb County working with intelligence community members to boost schools safety

 Police officers at North Cobb High School (FOX 5)

-The school board heard from a private intelligence company that assessed three Cobb County schools.
+The school board heard from a group that describes itself as "members of the intelligence community" that assessed three Cobb County schools.
 They outlined what could be done to identify and mitigate threats such as gang recruitment, cyber exploitation, and community violence.
 They also explained how important training the community is in identifying potential threats and risks.

 The superintendent said these efforts will make the district a leader in proactive school safety.